tier4/AWSIM/docs/DeveloperGuide/Layer/Usecase/TrafficSimulation/Instruction/index.md

 For detailed settings, see [here](../Abstract/index.md#configulations)

 ## Locate Pedestrian (optional)
-You can locate pedestrian NPCs if needed.<br>
+You can place pedestrian NPCs if needed.<br>
-Pedestrians can animated and walk around where they are located.<br>
+Pedestrians can animated and walk around where they are placed.<br>
 Direction which pedestrian start to walking can be set in `Transform` of it.

 ![Pedestrian](./pedestrian.png)